Our Top 5 Exercises for a healthy and flexible back

 In Joseph Pilates famous quote he says “if your spine is inflexibly stiff at 30, then you’re old; if it is completely flexible at 70 then you are young”.
 This was back when we were far less sedentary as human-beings so it is even more applicable today when the majority of us may spend most our day sat down.

-In this blog we’ll talk about the amazing design of your back and how it is meant to function and we’ll share with you our TOP 5 Pilates exercises which will help you to maintain a flexible and healthy spine.
+In this blog, we’ll talk about the amazing design of your back and how it is meant to function, and we’ll share with you our TOP 5 Pilates exercises which will help you to maintain a flexible and healthy spine.

 Our spine is designed to move

-The structure of our spine protects the spinal column so movement is also important for optimum nervous system function.
+The structure of our spine protects the spinal column, so movement is also important for optimum nervous system function.
 Movement is also how our nervous system receives and processes information about where we are in space.
-This is known as proprioception and it’s this heightened awareness within us that enables us to maintain better posture throughout the day and decreases poor postural habits.
+This is known as proprioception, and it’s this heightened awareness within us that enables us to maintain better posture throughout the day and decreases poor postural habits.

 Support and stabilise your back

-Once your back is moving then you can start to build strength.
-Our spine is comprised of deep muscles that give us stability and bigger ones that move us and in Pilates we work both.
-In Pilates we like to give lots of love to the deep muscles first and then the bigger ones follow, you can’t build a strong and adaptable house on weak foundations so we focus on building the foundations first.
-These deep muscles are all about feeling so we’ll guide you to ‘feel’ and ‘notice’ so you know what is working and why!
+Once your back is moving, then you can start to build strength.
+Our spine is comprised of deep muscles that give us stability and bigger ones that move us, and in Pilates, we work both.
+In Pilates, we like to give lots of love to the deep muscles first, and then the bigger ones follow.
+You can’t build a strong and adaptable house on weak foundations, so we focus on building the foundations first.
+These deep muscles are all about feeling, so we’ll guide you to ‘feel’ and ‘notice’ so you know what is working and why!

-In a Pilates session you’ll get all the elements needed for a strong and flexible back.
-Your body will feel better aligned and therefore balanced, if your body is working more efficiently your day will feel less tiring as you won’t feel like you need to ‘hold yourself up.
-With improved back strength and flexibility you’ll feel taller, healthier, breathe better so that you feel more agile, youthful and energetic.
+In a Pilates session, you’ll get all the elements needed for a strong and flexible back.
+Your body will feel better aligned and therefore balanced.
+If your body is working more efficiently, your day will feel less tiring as you won’t feel like you need to ‘hold yourself up.
+With improved back strength and flexibility, you’ll feel taller, healthier, breathe better so that you feel more agile, youthful and energetic.
 What was that Joseph Pilates said again…?!

 These are our TOP 5 Pilates exercises for a strong and healthy back!